IS492-SP26/Restaurants-AI/docs/FINAL_REPORT.md

 The team used Cursor as the main coding workspace.
 Cursor was used for implementation, debugging, and project navigation.

-There is currently no confirmed repository evidence that ChatGPT, Claude, or Gemini were directly used for development work in the codebase.
-Therefore, they are not listed as confirmed coding tools unless additional team members disclose their use.

 #### OpenAI API Use